The Living Wise Blog

 Meditation is simple, but not easy.
 It involves putting your attention fully on one thing – whether that be your breathing, sounds, sights or body sensations – and then trying to keep it there while your mind attempts to pull you away into thoughts and distractions.
 Over and over again, we simply gather our attention and bring it back to our object of focus.

 - Download an app and spend time each day doing 10-20 minutes of guided meditation.
 I normally recommend the Insight Timer app because it’s free and has a huge range of different meditations.
-Other apps are Calm, Smiling Mind, The Mindfulness App, or Headspace.
+Other apps are Calm, Smiling Mind or Headspace.

 We’ve all experienced times in our life when it feels like the responsibilities are piled so high on top of us, we barely have room to breathe.
 Or when the deadlines keep backing up so that just when you’ve got one important task ticked off the last, there’s another one right there to take its place.
 It can feel like being dumped by a wave over and over again.
 It might make you feel anxious and it can be difficult to concentrate on anything, which doesn’t help when you have a lot of things that need to be done!